 - Shout-Out: The password is "Fidelio," an opera from Ludwig Van.
 Little Alex would be grinning somewhere.

 - Spotting the Thread: It's rather telling to arrive at a fancy party in the middle of nowhere in a taxi when everybody else arrives in a limousine.

 - Streetwalker: Domino, who's awfully good looking for a streetwalker.

-- The Unreveal: Deconstructed: Victor says that Mandy died of an overdose after being gang raped at the orgy and that Nick got the crap beaten out of him but is alive and well and that the super-wealthy people at the orgy didn't have them killed and we only have Victor's word on the subject, which is suspect since these answers come in the same breathe that he's telling Bill to fucking forget what he saw at the mansion.
-Because the people at the orgy are the super-rich and super-powerful and that Bill should be grateful that Victor's effectively giving him all the answers Bill needs to hear to move one and forget what happened that night.
+- The Un-Reveal: Deconstructed: Victor says that Mandy died of an overdose after being gang-banged at the orgy and that Nick got the crap beaten out of him but is alive and well and that the super-wealthy people at the orgy didn't have them killed and we only have Victor's word on the subject, which is suspect since these answers come in the same breath that he's telling Bill to forget what he saw at the mansion.
+Because the people at the orgy are the super-rich and super-powerful and that Bill should be grateful that Victor's effectively giving him all the answers he needs to hear, Victor says he has to move on and forget what happened that night.

 - Your Cheating Heart: Fidelity and its fragility or meaninglessness are some of the main motifs of the movie.
 Subverted in that Bill and Alice have several chances to be unfaithful, but they never take them.
 It can be described as mental cheating.

 "I do love you and you know there is something very important we need to do as soon as possible."